vsueiro/CIM103/2024/fall/README.md

 - [Webflow](https://webflow.com/) (to build sites without writing code)
 - [Squarespace Domains](https://domains.squarespace.com/) or similar (to rent a friendly name, like “example.com”)

-All tools are free (or provide a free version), except the Squarespace Domains. 💸
+All tools are free (or provide a free version), except Squarespace Domains. 💸

 ### Course Timeline